Cross partners Limited

 8.1.3. person or customer participating in an economic or professional activity or transaction is a politically exposed person of another Member State or a third country, a member of his family or a close associate.

 8.1.4.
 The nature of the situation is accompanied by a high risk of money laundering or terrorist financing.

 8.2.
 A member of the private limited company must apply at least one of the following enhanced due diligence measures in the case referred to in clause 8.1:

 8.2.1.
-Identification and verification of the information submitted on the basis of supporting documents, data or information originating from a reliable and independent source or from a credit institution incorporated in the commercial register in Estonia or a branch of a foreign credit institution or a credit institution registered or having a registered place of business in a Contracting State of the European Economic Area or in a country subject to the provisions equivalent to the requirements of the RahaPTS, and if the identity of that person is identified by the person present in the same place.
+Identification and verification of the information submitted on the basis of supporting documents, data or information originating from a reliable and independent source or from a credit institution incorporated in the commercial register in Marshall Islands or a branch of a foreign credit institution or a credit institution registered or having a registered place of business in a Contracting State of the European Economic Area or in a country subject to the provisions equivalent to the requirements of the RahaPTS, and if the identity of that person is identified by the person present in the same place.

 8.2.2.
 Implementation of additional measures to verify the authenticity of the documents submitted and the accuracy of the information contained therein, including requiring their notarial or formal confirmation or validation of the data by the credit institution referred to in clause 8.2.1 of the document.

 8.2.3.
 Making a first payment related to a transaction through an account opened in the name of the person participating in the transaction or in the name of the client in a credit institution that is registered or whose place of business is in a Contracting State of the European Economic Area or in a country where requirements equivalent to those set forth in the RahaPTS are enforced.